-SirixDB is an evolutionary, temporal, tamper-proof append-only database system that never overwrites data.
+SirixDB is an evolutionary, (bi)temporal, tamper-proof append-only database system and event store that never overwrites data.
 Every time you commit a transaction, SirixDB creates a new lightweight snapshot.
 It uses a log-structured copy-on-write approach, whereas versioning takes place at the page and node level.
 Let’s first define what a temporal database system is all about.

 A temporal database is capable of retrieving past states.
 Typically, it stores the transaction time when a transaction commits data.
 If the valid time is also stored, when a fact is true in the real world, we have a bitemporal relation: two time-axes.

 SirixDB can help answer questions such as the following: Give me last month’s history of the Dollar-Pound Euro exchange rate.
 What was the customer’s address on July 12th, 2015, as it was recorded back in the day?
 Did they move, or did someone correct an error?
 Did we have errors in the database, which were corrected later on?

 Let’s turn our focus toward the question of why historical data has not been retained in the past.
 We postulate that new storage advances in recent years present possibilities to build sophisticated solutions to help answer those questions without the hurdle state-of-the-art systems bring.

 Advantages and disadvantages of flash drives, for instance, SSDs

 As Marc Kramis points out in his paper “Growing Persistent Trees into the 21st Century”: